Owen Bonnici: Political achievements and reforms

 In his different ministerial roles, Bonnici succeeded in achieving important milestones and secured major reforms.
 In his current role, as Minister for the National Heritage, Arts and Local Government, he saw major changes in all these areas.

 He inaugurated MICAS, Malta’s first international contemporary art museum, describing it as a ‘cultural legacy’.

 In 2023, under his helm NAPA, the National Agency for Performing Arts was formed.
+This agency governs Teatru Malta, KorMalta, and ŻfinMalta.

 A very active agency under his political responsibility is the Valletta Cultural Agency which has continued its mission to showcase the capital city of Malta, Valletta, through events like the Valletta Green Festival, Valletta Pageant of the Seas, and Opera in the Capital.

 Heritage Malta, part of Bonnici’s ministerial portfolio, responsible for Malta's cultural sites, recorded high visitor numbers in 2024 and has restored the Grand Master's Palace, among other sites.

 The Malta Philharmonic Orchestra is another entity, under his helm, that is expanding Malta’s cultural footprint, expanding Malta's cultural footprint.

 Arts Council Malta is one of the most active entities under Bonnici’s ministerial responsibilities.
 In 2022, Arts Council Malta launched strategy 2025.
 It is also responsible for prestigious events such as the Venice Arts Biennale and the London Design Biennale.

-Teatru Manoel which Bonnici describes as an ‘invaluable cultural site’ continues to uphold its rich legacy.

 Under his helm, the National Archives, which has advanced its digitization efforts, making historical records more accessible to the public.

 Many initiatives, under Festivals Malta, part of the Ministry for the National Heritage, the Arts and Local Government, have taken place recently.
 This includes the prestigious Muzika Muzika the local Maltese song and music festival.
 It is also responsible for the Maltese Carnival, and the highly popular Notte Bianca, a festival of music and culture held annually in Valletta.

 Bonnici has recently announced another massive project, the launch of the Culture and Arts Hub a €23 million project due by 2027, which will offer a central space for carnival and cultural activities.

 An area that is seeing significant investment, under Bonnici’s helm, is restoration.
 One of the most notable is that of Villa Guardamangia, which served as the official residence of Princess Elizabeth, later Queen Elizabeth II and Prince Philip when they lived in Malta.

 For 2025, 40 restoration projects are planned that will include critical work on the San Nikola bastions, the second phase of the San Pawl bastions, and the Vendome Tower in Marsaxlokk, and other fortifications.

 Owen Bonnici is a strong advocate of the important role of culture and the arts in the fight against climate change.Addressing the second ministerial meeting at COP29 in 2024, he explained how culture and art can stump the growing change in climate.He said that Malta “believes that culture and the arts can be at the forefront of global efforts against climate change”.